brohrer/cottonwood_martian_images/README.md

 This is an End-to-End case study showing how to use an autoencoder (a type of deep neural network) to compress a set of images.

-We make use of the [Cottonwood machine learning framework] (https://github.com/brohrer/cottonwood), a flexible tool for building and experimenting with neural networks and other machine learning methods.
+We make use of the [Cottonwood machine learning framework]( https://github.com/brohrer/cottonwood), a flexible tool for building and experimenting with neural networks and other machine learning methods.